- How can I get Customer Support for my Connection?

 - How do I know WiMAX services will work at my location?

 - If you have any questions or concerns about the accessibility of your location, please contact our customer service department.
-They will be able to run a program to determine if your location is suitable, based on many variables.
+They will be able to run an analysis to determine if your location is suitable, based on many variables.
 They can use your land location or GPS co-ordinates to check for any terrain obstacles between your location and our towers.
 If that analysis indicates that service to your location is possible, you can request a "site survey", at your location by one of NetSet Communications technicians or authorized dealers.
 The site survey is a very accurate test, as it is physically performed on site, considering trees, hills, etc., that may block line-of-sight requirements.
 Please contact NetSet Communications for more details.

 - Will I need a second telephone line?